pamgluss/wereonlyalittlelost_blog/content/trips/quarantine/personal-website-deployment-2.md

 - HTTPS: Based on what I've seen and read I strongly doubt this is possible with GoDaddy but there's no point in not looking into it.
 -  SFTP: Should come bundled in with `inetutils` right?
 - FTP but with a tunnel: I know *of* tunneling but I've never set it up before.
 Worth a google and they even have a link I can follow.

+First: HTTPS requires an SSL cert which according to my dad: "I'm wondering how to enable ssl without paying 10x per month.
+They would have to work at it to make this hard."

+Let's go around that and try out SFTP.